 Positive Behavior Interventions and Support (PBIS) is a framework or approach comprised of intervention practices and organizational systems for establishing the social culture, learning and teaching environment, and individual behavior supports needed to achieve academic and social success for all students.

-Improving student academic and behavior outcomes is about ensuring that all students have access to the most effective and accurately implemented instructional and behavioral practices and interventions possible.
+Improving student academic and behavior outcomes ensures all students have access to the most effective and accurately implemented instructional and behavioral practices and interventions.
 School Wide Positive Behavior Interventions and Support (SWPBIS) provides an operational framework for achieving these outcomes.
-More importantly, SWPBIS is NOT a curriculum, intervention, or practice, but IS a decision making framework that guides selection, integration, and implementation of the best evidence-based academic and behavioral practices for improving important academic and behavior outcomes for all students.
+More importantly, SWPBIS is NOT a curriculum, intervention, or practice but IS a decision-making framework that guides the selection, integration, and implementation of the best evidence-based academic and behavioral practices for improving important educational and behavior outcomes for all students.
 Specifically,

 - Positive Behavior Interventions and Support (PBIS) provides a multi-tiered system of supports for school sites to organize evidence-based behavioral interventions into an integrated continuum that enhances academic and social behavior outcomes for all students.

 - Evidence-based features of School-Wide Positive Behavior Interventions and Support (PBIS) include:

 - Acknowledge positive behavior